Sarmad-Khalique/Sarmad-Khalique/README.md

-# Hey there! 👋 I'm Sarmad Khalique, a Full Stack Software Engineer at CodeFulcrum.
+# Hey there! 👋 I'm Sarmad Khalique, a Full Stack Software Engineer.

 ## 🚀 About Me

 I am a passionate software engineer with a strong focus on building high-performance web applications.
 My expertise lies in using modern technologies such as Django, Flask, React JS, Next JS, Apollo GraphQL, and Redux to create robust and scalable solutions.
-I also have experience in native Android and iOS app development using Capacitor JS.
+I also have experience in native Android and iOS app development using React Native.

 ## 💼 Experience